 Actual results for the fiscal year were more favorable than projected due to a number of factors.
-As a result of the positive results, the fund balance of the General Fund decreased by approximately \$302,000 from the previous year compared to a budgeted decrease of \$2.6M.
-Overall, net revenues and expenditures yielded a negative operating impact in the amount of \$302,100, which was a positive variance to budget by \$2.3M.
-Excluding the impact of Athletics which had net favorable operations of \$131k, Local revenue had a total negative variance to budget in the amount of \$103k.
-This was primarily due to less current real estate taxes received offset by additional interim collections compared to the budgeted amount.
-State revenue had a favorable variance to budget of approximately \$122k driven by transportation reimbursements and a Safe Schools grant received.
-Federal revenue had a favorable variance to budget of approximately \$129k driven by Access reimbursements received compared to the budgeted amount.
-The expenditure variances, excluding the Athletics fund and capital leases, to budget totaled \$1.9M which was driven by lower medical benefit costs of \$1.5M versus budget.
-The School District ended with a fund balance in the General Fund of approximately \$21.9M.
+As a result of the positive results, the fund balance of the General Fund decreased by approximately \$1.02 million from the previous year compared to a budgeted decrease of \$3.6 million.
+Overall, net revenues and expenditures yielded a negative operating impact in the amount of (\$1,016,315), which was a positive variance to budget by \$2.5 million.
+Excluding the impact of Athletics, which had net unfavorable operations of approximately \$99 thousand, Local revenue had a total positive variance to budget in the amount of \$2.8 million.
+This was primarily due to more earned income taxes received and earnings from investments compared to the budgeted amount.
+State revenue had a negative variance to budget of approximately \$712 thousand driven by the coding of CARES/ESSER funding originally coded as State revenue which was later deemed Federal funding revenue.
+Federal revenue had a positive variance to budget of approximately \$401 thousand driven by CARES/ESSER funding received offset by lower medical assistance reimbursements compared to the budgeted amount.
+The expenditure variances, excluding the Athletics fund and capital leases, to budget totaled a favorable \$3.2 million, which was driven by lower support services costs.
+The School District ended with a fund balance in the General Fund of approximately \$21.3 million.